 If you’re looking for a stunning destination to visit in Europe, Slovenia fits the bill perfectly.
 I run out of superlatives when I try to describe Slovenia’s beauty and charm!
-Read on to discover 25 exciting things to do in Slovenia.
+Read on to discover the most exciting things to do in Slovenia.

 Located in southeastern Europe (or Central Europe, depending on who you ask), Slovenia used to be part of the erstwhile Yugoslavia.

 Sandwiched between the Adriatic Sea and the Alps, Slovenia is home to some of the most spectacular natural beauty on the planet.
 And its cities and towns are charming.

-On your very first day in Slovenia, you’ll already find yourself planning your next visit to the country.
+As you get on your flight out of Slovenia, you’ll already find yourself planning your next visit to the country.
 It’s that captivating!

 THE BEST THINGS TO DO IN SLOVENIA

 From nature lovers to lovers of architecture, from foodies to photographers, and from outdoor enthusiasts to culture vultures, visitors of all kinds will find lots of things to enjoy in this delightful country.

-To give you a head start on planning your Slovenia trip, here’s my list of 25 fabulous things to do in Slovenia!
+To give you a head start on planning your Slovenia trip, here’s my list of the absolute best things to do in Slovenia!

 #1 Explore Ljubljana, Slovenia’s pretty capital city